stratum/stratum/stratum/docs/configurators.md

 ## Phal Init Configuration <a name="phal_init_config"></a>

-The phal.proto protobuf file provides the basis for the Phal Initial Configuration file that cam be passed in at runtime using the --phal_config_file flag.
+The phal.proto protobuf file provides the basis for the Phal Initial Configuration file that can be passed in at runtime using the --phal_config_file flag.
 The basic structure for the configuration is as follows:

 * cards: the ports of the switch are contained in the card element and there can be one or more cards in a switch.
 * fan_trays: each fan is a member of one fan_tray and there can be one or more fan_trays in a switch.